 Log off and continue with step 3.

-Log in with a user account you created in step 2 or another account that is a member of the administrators group.
+Log in with a user account you created in step 2 or another account member of the administrators group.
 In Control Panel > User, select the user with the name admin.
 Click the Edit button.
-In the admin screen, set a checkmark at Disable this account > Immediately.
+Set a checkmark at Disable this account > immediately in the admin screen.